-The month is October ... the year is 1988.
+The month is October.
+The year is 1988.
 As the underdog Los Angeles Dodgers are shocking the Oakland A's in the World Series, Progressive Insurance is trading at $25.
 Adjusted for splits and dividends, that's around $0.65 per share.

-Today, with the Astros and White Sox ready to battle in this year's World Series, Progressive sits north of $100.
-In other words, it's been more than a 65-bagger over the past 17 years, turning a $5,000 investment into roughly $175,000, despite a recent drop in the price.
-We believe there are several lessons to be drawn from the Progressive story that will help your future investing performance -- and that have helped our strong performance in Motley Fool Hidden Gems.
+Today, not long after the underdog Cardinals shocked the Tigers in the World Series, Progressive sits around $23.
+In other words, it's been more than a 35-bagger over the past 18 years, turning a $5,000 investment into roughly $175,000, despite a recent drop in the price.
+We believe there are several lessons to be drawn from the Progressive story that will help your future investing performance -- lessons that have helped our own strong performance in Motley Fool Hidden Gems.
 We'd like to share them with you today.

 1. The power of patience

 Meaningful gains do not happen overnight, of course.
 In late 1988, George Bush had just won the presidential election.
 George H.W.
 Bush, that is -- the current president's father.
-That's certainly not ancient history, but the point is that it took 17 years for Progressive to increase 65 times in value.
+That's certainly not ancient history, but the point is that it took 18 years for Progressive to increase this much in value.
 Time and patience are two of the most important factors in investing, and they can help overcome mediocre performance thanks to the power of compounding returns.

 2. Small is big

 Back before it started its fantastic run, Progressive was valued at just $300 million -- a small cap by any measure.
-Today's future 60-baggers will also be small companies.
-They will not carry Citigroup's
+Today's future 65-baggers will also be small companies.
+They will not carry Intel's

 Small companies offer individual investors like us many other advantages.
 Most institutional investors, who have billions of dollars to allocate, must avoid small caps, at least until they grow larger.
-That makes them underfollowed and increases the chances that they're misvalued.
+That makes them underfollowed and increases the chances that they're incorrectly valued.
 To see why, consider an analogy we've used before.
 The less activity in a marketplace or auction house, the higher the probability of pricing inefficiencies.
-When there is only one bidder for an autographed Michael Jordan game jersey, the chances for mispricing are infinitely higher than when thousands of investors bid every day -- every hour -- on the present price of, say, IBM
+When there is only one bidder for an autographed Michael Jordan game jersey, the chances for mispricing are infinitely higher than when thousands of investors bid every day -- every hour -- on the present price of Cisco Systems

 3. A penny shaved